mik-moo/Pewlett-Hackard-Analysis/README.md

  ![](Images/retiring_titles.png)

- A full list of all retiring employees is available in the Data folder as unique_titles.csv and includes 72,458 employees.
+ - A full list of all retiring employees is available in the Data folder as unique_titles.csv and includes 72,458 employees.

 ### Mentorship Eligible Employees

 - There are 1,549 employees eligible for the mentorship program.
   - A full list of mentor eligible employees is available in the Data folder as mentorship_eligibility.csv.

-- A breakdown of mentoring titles shows a variety of titles represented in the program.
+- An additional breakdown analysis of mentoring titles shows a variety of titles represented in the program.

 ![](Images/mentoring_titles.png)

-Links to images are working and displayed correctly.
-(2 pt) Analysis (14 points)
+## Analysis

 The written analysis has the following: